Marissa is the writer of "ThePracticalMommy" and owner of Mommy Knows What's Best. She's a former teacher and a stay-at-home mom to four.

 It's possible that when you are packing to go home from the hospital that you find you have more stuff leaving than what you came in with!
 How is that possible?

 For one, hospital staff usually sends you home with diapers, wipes, baby samples, forms, folders, and little toiletry items.
 It can be helpful to have a spare bag, like a shopping bag or reusable bag, to carry these items home in.

 You also need to consider how you'll transport the gifts from any visitors you have while in the hospital.
 An extra bag can be useful for transporting these items as well.

-To reduce the amount of things you'll be carrying out when you're bringing the baby home, have your spouse or partner bring the gifts home as they come in.
-Also send home anything you found that you don't need while in the hospital.
+To reduce the number of things you'll be carrying out when you're bringing the baby home, have your spouse or partner bring the gifts home as they come in.
+Also, send home anything you found that you don't need while in the hospital.

 On your way out, you may not be able to carry anything heavy (especially if you have had a c-section), so keeping bags and belongings light is helpful to your spouse or partner.